rki-mf1/cievad/README.md

 ## Usage:

 The current setup to launch the benchmark pipeline is to edit/create a configuration file for snakemake.
-Generate a `scripts/snakemake/snake_config.yaml` and edit the following variables:
+Generate a file `scripts/snakepipe/snake_config.yaml` and edit the following variables:
 ```
 HEAD_DIR:
    <path to the cloned repository>
 REF:
    <path to the reference genome>
+NB_FRAGMENTS:
+   - 3000
+   - 6000
 ```

 With this configuration file in place you can simply run the snakemake pipeline via: